The Banquet (2006 film): Production

 Actress Shao Xiaoshan said she substituted for Zhang Ziyi in some bathing and sex scenes.
 However, she is not listed in the credits.
 "I don't care whether my name is on the credits but I just want to tell the public that I did the nude scenes," Shao said on her blog.
 At Cannes film festival, Zhang Ziyi told the media that she did not appear nude in the movie, indirectly confirming that she had a stand-in for the nude scenes.

 Reception

 On Rotten Tomatoes, it has a 36% score based on 11 critics, with an average rating of 4.48/10.

+Wally Hammond of Time Out gave the film 4/5 stars but found it "too drawn-out, lacking the originality and sprightliness those such as Zhang Yimou and Ang Lee brought to similar fare."
+PopMatters rated the film 9/10 and said it "has everything you could want out of a tragic, wuxia epic."

 Festivals and awards

 The Banquet had its international premiere at the Venice Film Festival, where it received the Future Film Festival Digital Award.
 Parts of the film had been previewed by film buyers during the 2006 Cannes Film Festival in May, where a promotional event for the film was hosted.

 The film was screened at the 2006 Toronto International Film Festival on the same day it opened to wide release in China.
 It received the People's Choice Award at the 4th World Film Festival of Bangkok, where it was screened two weeks before its wide release in Thailand.

 The Banquet was chosen as Hong Kong's entry for the Academy Award for Best Foreign Language Film, while China's entry was Zhang Yimou's Curse of the Golden Flower.

 The Banquet won two awards out of five nominations at the 43rd Golden Horse Awards in Taiwan.
 Art Director Tim Yip won for both Best Art Direction and Best Make up and Costume Design.
 The 3 other nominations were Best Cinematography (Li Zhang), Best Original Score (Dun Tan), and Best Song (Jane Zhang).
 Co-star Xun Zhou, who plays Qing Nu, (Best Actress) and Stunt Choreographer Jyun Woping (Best Stunt Choreography) won awards for other films.